Sharp sound for every room: The best speakers for music in 2024

 All prices are correct at the time of writing.
 Prices, stock and deals are subject to change without notice.

-These DALI Spektor 2 speakers may be compact, but they boast enough bass to fill a medium-sized room.
+Though these DALI Spektor 2 speakers may be compact, they boast enough bass to fill a medium-sized room.
 The larger diaphragm of the 130mm bass/mid driver and the 25mm dome tweeter work together to create a soundstage of sheer beauty.

 Pros